KeKe-Li/go-patterns/README.md

 ### go-patterns

-go design patterns,sometimes ,maybe we want to write amazing code ,we need to some patterns for go.
+go design patterns,sometimes ,maybe we want to write amazing code , we need to some patterns for go.

 1. Basic Coding
 2. Error Handing